 His experience at Auschwitz and Buchenwald, where he was deported from his natal Sighetu Marmatiei, was the subject of his best-known volume The Night.
 He published mainly Holocaust literature and received prestigious awards for his prose and political activism.
 Other titles to consider are The Jews of Silence, The Trial of God, A Beggar in Jerusalem.

-For anyone remotely familiar with Romania’s politicians, one of Radu Paraschivescu’s books – Orice om ii este teama (2018) – is the accurate representation of its tragicomic reality.
+For anyone remotely familiar with Romania’s politicians, one of Radu Paraschivescu’s books – Orice om ii este teama (2018) – is an accurate representation of its tragicomic reality.
 Well-known for his past TV shows, Radu Paraschivescu’s writing is painfully accurate in describing so many illnesses of the Romanian society.

 Eugen Chirovici is a contemporary Romanian author whose worldwide success inspires.
-His Book of Mirrors (2017), wrote in English and translated into over 30 languages, was a major editorial success.
+His Book of Mirrors (2017), written in English and translated into over 30 languages, was a major editorial success.
 Over 400.000 copies were sold worldwide.

 If that isn’t intriguing enough for you to read it, maybe the words of the authors will: